ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 number might change, depending on your local network setup, the host name will not.
 If you have DNS (or mDNS) features enabled on your network, you can get the IP address from that to configure your train controller.
-If your train controller accepts host names, then you can provide that and you don't need to know the IP address -- or whether it changes in future -- at all.
+If your train controller accepts host names, then you can provide the name and you don't need to know the IP address -- or care whether it changes in future -- at all.

 To check whether you have DNS discovery of the RPP on your network, try